 A lawyer might commit legal malpractice negligently or, in rare cases, intentionally.
 Negligence-based malpractice can stem from incompetence, inexperience, carelessness, avoidable mistakes, an unintentional breach of contract or conflict of interest, taking on too many cases at once, or lawyer burnout.
 An attorney might think he or she can handle a case, only to realize it may be well outside the scope of their knowledge or ability.
 If the attorney drops the case without reason or continues to mishandle it, well aware of their inability, this may be an act of legal malpractice.

 In less common cases, a lawyer may intentionally take advantage of a client and harm their case, often for their own financial benefit.
 Missing deadlines, knowingly taking on a case that is a conflict of interest with another client, or intentionally making mistakes that will hurt the client but help the attorney are examples of intentional legal malpractice.
 The moment you suspect your attorney of committing malpractice, contact us.
-Our Scottsdale legal malpractice attorney has the experience, the case results, and client testimonials to support our reputation for integrity, and a law firm that you can trust.
+Our Phoenix legal malpractice attorney has the experience, the case results, and client testimonials to support our reputation for integrity, and a law firm that you can trust.